kostis-codefresh/humanitec-example/README.md

 [![Registry settings](humanitec-registry.png)](humanitec-registry.png)

-You can optionally fill in the *Repository prefix* field with your Humanitec Organization so that you don't have to remember to include it in your push steps
+You can optionally fill in the *Repository prefix* field with your Humanitec Organization so that you don't have to remember to include it in your push steps.

 ## Step 2 - Create a Codefresh pipeline that builds/pushes an image